weasel-fish/intro_to_sql_and_activerecord/README.md

 ### Learning Goals:
 - [x] Explain persistence, the need for using SQL, and difference between SQLite3 and SQL
-    * Explore provided data through [DB Browser for SQLite Browser](https://sqlitebrowser.org/)
+    * Explore provided data through [DB Browser for SQLite](https://sqlitebrowser.org/dl/)
     * Also, the [Sqlite extension for VSCode](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite) is a good resource for navigating through your DB right within VSCode.
 - [x] Perform CRUD actions on a single table
 - [x] Explore how to use sqlite3 with ruby file